What happens to my super when I die?

 Complete your form today

-While it can be sensitive topic for some, the reality is everyone’s time is limited.
+While it can be a sensitive topic for some, the reality is everyone’s time is limited.

 This information is provided for general information only.
 It does not take into account your personal objectives, financial situation or needs and should therefore not be taken as personal advice.
 You should consider whether it is appropriate for you before acting on it and, if necessary, you should seek professional financial advice.
 Togethr Trustees Pty Ltd ABN 64 006 964 049, AFSL 246383 ("Togethr") is the trustee of the Equipsuper Superannuation Fund ABN 33 813 823 017 ("Equip" or "The Fund").
 Past performance is not a reliable indicator of future performance.